 Another widespread application class of the Internet is the delivery of “streaming” audio and video.
 Services such as video on demand and Internet radio use this technology.
 While we frequently start at a website to initiate a streaming session, the delivery of audio and video has some important differences from fetching a simple web page of text and images.
 For example, you often don’t want to download an entire video file—a process that might take a few minutes—before watching the first scene.
 Streaming audio and video implies a more timely transfer of messages from sender to receiver, and the receiver displays the video or plays the audio pretty much as it arrives.

-Note that the difference between streaming applications and the more traditional delivery of a page of text or still images is that humans consume audio and video streams in a continuous manner, and discontinuity—in the form of skipped sounds or stalled video—is not acceptable.
-By contrast, a page of text can be delivered and read in bits and pieces.
+Note that the difference between streaming applications and the more traditional delivery of text, graphics, and images is that humans consume audio and video streams in a continuous manner, and discontinuity—in the form of skipped sounds or stalled video—is not acceptable.
+By contrast, a regular (non-streaming) page can be delivered and read in bits and pieces.
 This difference affects how the network supports these different classes of applications.

 Not quite “as soon as possible”… Human factors research indicates 300 ms is a reasonable upper bound for how much round-trip delay can be tolerated in a telephone call before humans complain, and a 100-ms delay sounds very good.